PranaliiShinde/PranaliiShinde/README.md

 ## 🌟 What I’m Working On
 📌 Sports Analytics – Experimenting with cricket ball tracking and performance analysis ideas.

 📚 Data Visualization Dashboards – Building interactive dashboards using Power BI and Python.

-🛠 Developing ideas to integrate **sports analytics** with AI.
+🛠 Python & Exploratory Data Analysis (EDA) – Applying statistical techniques, data cleaning, and visualization to uncover insights from sports datasets..

 ✨ Lifelong learner with a growth mindset
 ---